ksurana21/revpref/README.md

 We see that the data set is inconsistent with both SARP and WARP conditions.
-All the three tests revealed that our data set failed to satify the rationality hypothesis.
+All the three tests revealed that our data set failed to satisfy the rationality hypothesis.
 However, these tests did not indicate how close our data set was to satisfying the axioms.
 In the next step, we compute goodness-of-fit indices to measure the severity of violations.

 **Goodness-of-fit**